 Use the tabs on the left to navigate to the information you need.
 If this is the first time you have visited this guide you might want to spend some time looking at "Finding Information" for tips on how to get the best out of our resources.

-Foundation, Level 4 & Level 5 students can borrow 15 items at any one time.
-You can also have 5 inter-library loans a year.
+All undergraduate students can borrow 25 items at any one time.
+You can also have 15 inter-library loans a year.

 You can book an appointment if you are struggling to find information for your assignments or want guidance on referencing.
 You may want to get together a group and book some time.
 It is likely that your lecturer will book some time for me to deliver a workshop or other type of session sometime during your first year.